Opioid Infusion

 • Ideally the infusion rate should not be increased unless 3 boluses are required in a 1 hour period.

-• The volume infused should be checked every hour and documented on the fluid balance chart.
-Hourly rate will be verified on the medication chart.
+• The volume infused should be checked every hour and documented on the fluid balance flowsheet.
+Hourly rate will be verified on the medication administration record.

 • The treatment of opioid overdose is the opioid antagonist naloxone.
 Naloxone is available in the ward/unit drug cupboard and on the ward/unit resuscitation trolley.